pTpTk/gem5/writeup.md

 2023/10/18
 ### Fetch, decode squash
 Initially I wanted to squash half of fetch queue similar to ROB.
 The work in progress is in branch branchS_fetch_squashBrS.
 A closer look at the code showed that I can use the fetch and hopefully decode squash logic as is.
 In order to do that, I need to modify the commit squash logic to provide the youngest valid pc.
 This might hurt the performance?
 Also the commit/ROB modification is done on the shortcut code, need to fix this later.
 Decode looks ok too.

+2023/10/19
+### Rename squash
+Upon branchS, rename squashes all younger instructions similar to regular squash.
+The complication lies in handling the two maps.
+I added a new field in the map history struct to record this information for each instruction.
+After squashing the instructions, one of the two maps is squashed based on the branch decision.

+### IEW squash
+Regular IEW squash removes all younger instructions in IQ and LDSTQ.
+This should work with branchS squashing.